Iran will form troika to explore Syria solution

 Iran's proposal for a three-month ceasefire has been presented to NAM foreign ministers for discussion, Abdullahian said, and the outcome will be presented at the end of the summit on Friday.

-Ban also addressed Iran's nuclear programme, which the West suspects is aimed at developing an atomic bomb.
-Iran says its programme is peaceful but has been hit by four rounds of U.N. sanctions for refusing to halt its uranium enrichment programme.
+Ban also addressed Iran's nuclear program, which the West suspects is aimed at developing an atomic bomb.
+Iran says its program is peaceful but has been hit by four rounds of U.N. sanctions for refusing to halt its uranium enrichment program.

 Ban also expressed concern about human rights in Iran and said he strongly objected to recent anti-Israel remarks by Iran's leaders, Nesirky said.